 Together, the above tips will help you develop a foundation of trust, which is essential to foster connection and growth through OKRs.

-Before your OKR rollout, you need to determine your rollout strategy.
+Before your OKR rollout, you need to determine your OKR implementation plan.
 Some companies choose to run an OKR pilot to define what success looks like on a smaller scale.
 Some choose to begin with team leaders only, and some companies might onboard everyone at the same time.

 Learn more about running a successful OKR pilot